ETC2430 Actuarial Statistics (Sem 1 2021)

 content was interesting and well presented.
 The assessments

-set a good example for the level of the difficulty you could expect
+set a good example for the level of difficulty you could expect

 for the exam.